Turmeric And Your Gut: Will This Golden Spice Help Your IBS Symptoms?

 It is not uncommon for people living with IBS to incorporate complementary alternative therapies such as traditional Chinese medicine and herbal products as a part of their IBS treatment.
 Many of these therapies make strong claims about resolving IBS symptoms and more research is being done to determine how effective they are, which is great.
 I think integrating complementary and traditional medicine into our system is such an asset!

-Turmeric, a plant from India and Southeast Asia, is a relative to ginger and is not only a cooking spice but has a long resume of use within complementary alternative medicine including in the treatment of gut problems and inflammatory conditions.
+Turmeric, a plant from India and Southeast Asia, is a relative to ginger.
+It is not only a cooking spice but has a long resume of use within complementary and alternative medicine, including in the treatment of gut problems and inflammatory conditions.1

 So – is the golden spice really worth its weight when it comes to resolving your IBS pains?